jghaanstra/com.doorbird/APPSTORE.md

 - [ACTION] Send history snapshot through email
 - [ACTION] Turn on IR light
 - [ACTION] Open door through relay
+- [ACTION] Let Homey ask you if you want to door opened through the door relay

 ## Instructions
 ### Adding the DoorBird as device